-Back-to-school season means not only having to remember all of the students’ names quickly.
+Back-to-school season doesn’t just mean you’ve got a bunch of new students to get to know.
 You’ll also find yourself talking to a lot of parents that you’ve never met before.
 You both want what’s the best for the students, so it should be easy to find a common ground, but let’s be honest… we all struggle to break the ice from time to time.
 Sending these messages in the first week or two will open the gates of communication and turn parents into trusted allies.

 1. Introduce yourself and the tools you’ll be using